Hey Ma (Cam'ron song): In popular culture

 The song was featured in the 2012 film End of Watch.
 The song can also be heard in "Lord of the Bling", an episode of the UPN/CW television series Veronica Mars.

 Music video

 The music video for the song was filmed at the Love Nightclub in Washington, D.C. in July 2002, and depicts the members of the Diplomats inside the club except for Juelz Santana, who is refused entry as the bouncer (played by then Love part-owner Taz Wube) reads his ID and sees that he is 18, but has to be 21 to enter.
 Juelz then sees the rest of The Diplomats about to enter the club and through his connection to the group, Juelz is let in.
 Before Cam'ron's verse, Diplomats affiliate Frankie Krutches appears and dances while Cam'ron's Live My Life (Leave Me Alone) appears in the background.
-The video features cameo appearances from, Jim Jones, Kareem "Biggs" Burke, and Damon Dash, as well as fellow Roc-A-Fella Records artists Beanie Sigel, Omillio Sparks, Young Gunz, Oschino Vasquez, and Freeway who are members of Sigel's State Property.
+The video features cameo appearances from Jim Jones, Kareem "Biggs" Burke, and Damon Dash, as well as fellow Roc-A-Fella Records artists Beanie Sigel, Omillio Sparks, Young Gunz, Oschino Vasquez, and Freeway.